OfficeDev/Project-Samples/Create-Update-Project-Samples/README.md

-# Office 365 Project Online .NET Code Sample
+# Create and Update Project .Net Code Samples

-This Project Online .NET code sample demonstrates how to create and update a project using CSOM
+The create and update sample code demonstrates how to create and update a project using CSOM and .Net

 ###Prerequisites
 To use this Project Online ReST code sample, you need the following: